I’ve been working on these 3 self-growth goals the past year, and I honed in on them this October. Here’s what I learned during my reflection:

 - The Introverted Leader: Redefining Leadership

 Since I don’t often wow others with my speaking skills or ability to work a room, I’ve learned to connect my self-worth to outcomes like a good grade or an award.
-I allowed inanimate objects like report cards and resumes to define my success.
+As a result, I allowed inanimate objects like report cards and resumes to define my success.

 It’s just what happens when you don’t get amazing feedback from conversations with others.
 That is to say, you look for validation elsewhere.
 This often means you work twice as hard to feel successful.

-I don’t think we’re looking at the right Extrovert traits to learn from.
-Many people think Introverts need to work on becoming better speakers or being more social.
+I don’t think we’re looking at the right extroverted traits to learn from.
+Many people think introverts need to work on becoming better speakers or being more social.
 It’s okay to admire these extroverted traits, but it’s harmful to think we can just become more extroverted through practice.

 This was my first monthly reflection, and I’m considering doing this every month.
 Please let me know if you’d like to see more of this in the comments below!